 Plan your trip for the 2020 Books Along the Teche Literary Festival!

-The official Books Along the Teche Literary Festival: Celebrating New Iberia, Dave Robicheaux’s Hometown and Great Southern Writers will be held April 6 – 8, 2018 predominately in New Iberia’s historic district, but will also include events around Iberia Parish.
+Join your best friends in New Iberia, Louisiana for a Cajun adventure under the oaks at the official, Fifth Annual Books Along the Teche Literary Festival: Celebrating New Iberia, Dave Robicheaux’s Hometown and Great Southern Writers April 3-5, 2020.
+The festival is held predominately in New Iberia’s historic district, but will also include events around Iberia Parish.

-Various venues will celebrate literature and its impact on the area’s culture with storytelling, workshops, readers theatre, music, bourée lessons and tournament, bus and boat tours, a 5K run and food, food, food.
+Experience various venues to celebrate literature and its impact on the area’s culture with storytelling, poetry, workshops, readers theater, music, bourée lessons and a tournament, bus and boat tours, a 5K run, plus food, food, food.

 Festival Headquarters and Ticket Sales are at Shadows-on-the-Teche Visitors Center,